 To begin meditation, select a quiet time and place.
 Be seated on a cushion or chair, taking an erect yet relaxed posture.
 Let yourself sit upright with the quiet dignity of a king or queen.
-Close your eyes gently and being by bringing a full, present attention to whatever you feel within you and around you.
+Close your eyes gently and begin by bringing a full, present attention to whatever you feel within you and around you.
 Let your mind be spacious and your heart be kind and soft.

 As you sit, feel the sensations of your body.
 Then notice what sounds and feelings, thoughts and expectations are present.
-Allow them all to come and go, to rise and fall like the waves of the ocean.
+Allow them all to come and go, to rise and fall like waves of the ocean.
 Be aware of the waves and rest seated in the midst of them.
 Allow yourself to become more and more still.

 After a few breaths, your attention may be carried away by one of the waves of thoughts or memories, by body sensations or sounds.
 Whenever you notice you have been carried away for a time, acknowledge the wave that has done so by softly giving it a name such as “planning,” “remembering,” “itching,” “restless.”
 Then let it pass and gently return to the breath.
 Some waves will take a long time to pass, others will be short.
 Certain thoughts or feelings will be painful, others will be pleasurable.
 Whatever they are, let them be.

 At some sittings you will be able to return to your breath easily.
-At other times in your meditation you will be mostly aware of body sensation or of plans or thoughts.
+At other times in your meditation you will mostly be aware of body sensations or of plans or thoughts.
 Either way is fine.
 No matter what you experience, be aware of it, let it come and go, and rest at ease in the midst of it all.
 After you have sat for twenty or thirty minutes in this way, open your eyes and look around you before you get up.
 Then as you move try to allow the same spirit of awareness to go with you into the activities of your day.

 The art of meditation is simple but not always easy.
 It thrives on practice and a kind and spacious heart.
 If you do this simple practice of sitting with awareness every day, you will gradually grow in centeredness and understanding.